Vehicle infrastructure integration

-Vehicle infrastructure integration (VII) is an initiative fostering research and applications development for a series of technologies directly linking road vehicles to their physical surroundings, first and foremost in order to improve road safety.
-The technology draws on several disciplines, including transport engineering, electrical engineering, automotive engineering, and computer science.
-VII specifically covers road transport although similar technologies are in place or under development for other modes of transport.
-Planes, for example, use ground-based beacons for automated guidance, allowing the autopilot to fly the plane without human intervention.
-In highway engineering, improving the safety of a roadway can enhance overall efficiency.
-VII targets improvements in both safety and efficiency.
+The Vehicle Infrastructure Integration (VII), also known as "Connected Roadways" or "vehicle-to-everything" (V2X) technology, is a United States Department of Transportation initiative that aims to improve road safety by developing technology that connects road vehicles with their environment.
+This development draws on several disciplines, including transport engineering, electrical engineering, automotive engineering, telematics, and computer science.
+Although VII specifically covers road transport, similar technologies are under development for other modes of transport.
+For example, airplanes may use ground-based beacons for automated guidance, allowing the autopilot to fly the plane without human intervention.

-Vehicle infrastructure integration is a branch of engineering that deals with the study and application of directly linking road vehicles to their physical surroundings in order to improve road safety.